wiedymi/mediabunny/docs/guide/supported-formats-and-codecs.md

 ## Container formats

-Mediakit supports many commonly used media container formats, all of which are supported bidirectionally (reading & writing):
+Mediabunny supports many commonly used media container formats, all of which are supported bidirectionally (reading & writing):

 - ISOBMFF-based formats (.mp4, .m4v, .m4a, ...)
 - QuickTime File Format (.mov)